travi/hapi-vary-accept/README.md

 `Cache-Control` header set to `no-cache` in order to optimize operations like navigating back or duplicating a tab.

-While normally unnecessary because of configuring the headers to prevent caching, including `Accept` in the `Vary` header does technically further inform a client that a single endpoint responds with different responses based on the `Accept` header of the request.
+While normally unnecessary because of configuring the headers to prevent caching,including `Accept` in the `Vary` header does technically further inform a client that a single endpoint responds with different responses based on the `Accept` header of the request.

 * <https://bugs.chromium.org/p/chromium/issues/detail?id=94369>
 * <https://bugs.chromium.org/p/chromium/issues/detail?id=108425>